-6 SMS Strategies to Connect With Your Customers
+6 Text Message Marketing Strategies To Connect With Your Customers

 But how do you collect phone numbers in addition to email addresses?
 What do you offer your subscribers to get them to sign up to receive texts?
 How do you send both text messages and emails to subscribers without over-sending?

 Running a flash sale?
 Offering a specific discount on your newest collection?
-Send an SMS informing your subscribers of the sale’s launch, which products or collections are included, and when the sale will end.
+Send a text message to your subscribers informing them of the sale’s launch, which products or collections are included, and when the sale will end.

-Another way to communicate with your subscribers through SMS is by notifying them of your newest products or collections.
-This is especially impactful for brands who keep limited inventory and tend to sell out during new product launches as it encourages your subscribers to opt-in to SMS in order to be the first to know.
+Another way to communicate with your subscribers through SMS marketing is by notifying them of your newest products or collections.
+This is especially impactful for brands that keep limited inventory and tend to sell out during new product launches.

 You can apply this strategy to let your customers know what’s coming soon and to send them an alert when the new arrivals drop.
 This way your SMS subscribers can immediately head to your site to start shopping.

-If you normally host or participate in in-person events like trade shows or, currently, virtual events like webinars, SMS is a great way to promote them.
+If you normally host or participate in in-person events like trade shows or, currently, virtual events like webinars, texts are a great way to promote them.
 You can easily direct subscribers to a registration page and even use SMS as a way to remind registrants of your event when the day arrives.

-Once we’re able to host and attend physical events again, you could use location-based segmentation to find those who live nearby.
-This ensures you’re only sending relevant information to your subscribers.
-For virtual events, you could also use location-based segmentation to send to select customers based on the time zone of the event.
+You could use location-based segmentation to find those who live nearby, which ensures you’re only sending relevant information to your subscribers.
+For virtual events, you could also use location-based segmentation to send messages to select customers based on the time zone of the event.

-Following up with any customers who have recently purchased is another great way to implement SMS.
+Following up with customers who have recently made a purchase is another great way to implement text messages.

 Does your product require special care or assembly instructions?
-Send that information directly to your customers through SMS when they purchase a specific item or collection.
+Send that information directly to your customers in a text after they buy a specific item or collection.

-If SMS is new for your brand, you can always start by messaging to a smaller portion of your subscribers by targeting your VIPs.
+If SMS is new for your business and you want to test it out, try messaging a smaller portion of your subscribers first by targeting your VIPs.

 Whether you already have a VIP program in place or you’re looking to get one started, rewarding your top customers and fostering brand loyalty is an effective way to use text messages because they’re already familiar with your brand.

-Thank your customers who have reached VIP status, give your VIPs first access to new products and collections, or offer them special or extended discounts.
+Thank your customers who have reached VIP status, give your VIPs first access to new products and collections, or offer them special and extended discounts.

-Once you’ve succeeded at informing your SMS subscribers of your new product releases, you may end up seeing your popular items running out of stock.
-Additionally, during this time, many merchants are experiencing supply chain issues that limit the amount of inventory they’re able to order and offer to their customers, which causes them to run out of stock.
+Once you’ve notified your SMS subscribers of your new products, you may come to find your popular items are running out of stock.
+Or, you could be experiencing supply chain issues that limit the amount of inventory you’re able to order and offer to your customers, which would also cause your products to run out of stock.

-Have no fear—you can have your subscribers opt-in to receive an SMS notification as soon as it’s back in stock.
+Have no fear—your subscribers can opt-in to receive a text message as soon as the item they’re after is back in stock.
 You can even use this strategy alongside your VIP program by sending a text to your VIPs a few hours before the rest of your subscriber list.

-Regardless of the specific strategy you choose, the key to a successful SMS program is keeping your messaging personalized and relevant to your audience and their specific interests.
-By doing so, you’ll be building valuable and lasting relationships with your customers.
+Regardless of the specific strategy you choose, the key to a successful text message program is to keep your messaging personalized and relevant to your audience—and their specific interests.
+By doing so, you’ll build valuable and lasting relationships with your customers.

-Looking for more ways to incorporate SMS into your marketing strategy?
-Read up on these tips to help build deeper relationships with your customers.Back to Blog Home
+Want more ideas on how to incorporate texts into your marketing strategy?
+These tips will help you build deeper relationships with your customers.Back to Blog Home